Water Chemistry Water Chemistry — How to Lower Pool pH: Safe Methods & Dosing Guide 2026

 Important Safety Considerations

-Never mix acids with other chemicals - this can create dangerous reactions.
+Never mix acids with other chemicals - this can release toxic chlorine gas (acid mixed with chlorine) or other dangerous reactions.
 Always add acid to water, never water to acid.
 Store acids in original containers away from other pool chemicals and out of reach of children and pets.

 When using muriatic acid, be aware that vapors can be irritating to eyes and lungs.
 Work upwind and avoid breathing fumes directly.
 If you have respiratory issues, consider using sodium bisulfate instead.